usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 #### <a name="vip"></a>5.3.3 In-person Proofing Requirements

-In-person proofing can be satisfied in two ways:
+In-person proofing at IAL3 can be satisfied in two ways:

 - A physical interaction with the applicant, supervised by an operator.
 - An remote interaction with the applicant, supervised by an operator, based on the specific requirements in [Section 5.3.3.2](#supervised).